 There are two types: Hungarian goulash and American goulash.
 Goulash originated in Hungary and is traditionally a hearty stew that consisted of cubes of meat, vegetables and spices (usually including paprika).
 The Hungarian version is definitely still loved by many, however this is an Americanized version.

 American goulash has more of a tomato base and typically includes ground beef and macaroni noodles as well.
-My version of this recipe is considered an American goulash.
-If you’d like to try the original Hungarian version, check out this recipe.
+My version of this recipe is considered an American goulash, which is similar to hamburger helper but more of a thick soup.

 How to Make Goulash

 - SAUTE.
-Cook beef, onion and peppers in large pot or dutch oven until brown (about 3-5 minutes).
+In a skillet cook the beef, onion and peppers in large pot or dutch oven until brown (about 3-5 minutes) over medium-high heat.
 Drain the grease, then add in garlic, Italian seasoning, seasoned salt and Worcestershire sauce.
 Cook for 1-2 more minutes.

 - TOP.
 Salt and pepper to taste.
 If desired, sprinkle with cheese and cover for about 1 minute, until cheese has melted.
-Then top with fresh basil.
+Then top with fresh basil or parsley.

 TIP: Stir goulash every couple of minutes so that the noodles don’t stick!